-The completed reports will be available on-site and will be submitted to the NYSDEC as part of the IRM Construction Completion Report.
+The completed reports will be available on-site and will be submitted to the NYSDEC as part of the Construction Completion Report (CCR).

 Problem identification and corrective measures reports will be completed whenever major field problems are encountered and corrective measures are necessary.
-These reports will be attached to the monthly progress reports.
 The NYSDEC will be promptly notified of problems requiring modifications to this Work Plan prior to proceeding or completion of the construction item.
-Changes or additions will be noted in the Construction Closeout Report.
+Changes or additions will be noted in the CCR.

-Photo documentation of IRM activities will be prepared by TurnKey throughout the duration of the project as necessary to convey typical work activities and whenever changed conditions or special circumstances arise.
-Photos will be provided in digital format.
+Photo documentation of SRA activities will be prepared by TurnKey throughout the duration of the project as necessary to convey typical work activities and whenever changed conditions or special circumstances arise.